-- Color coordination will be a snap!
+- Color coordination is a snap!
 Our first collection, the Party Collection is made up of all vibrant, saturated colors that will go together perfectly.
 No more guessing which color goes with which!

 - No more splotchy images!
 Two or three gentle LOVE TAPS are all you need to get full coverage on your stamp which transfers beautifully to your cardstock.

 How do CP Designs foam pads ink up clear stamps much more nicely than linen topped felt pads??
 Foam transfers ink better to the stamps, and a well inked stamp produces a better quality image.

 Foam pads release ink very easily on anything you touch, so experiment and play with them to get used to this amazing pad!
 Sometimes I end up with some pretty inky fingers after stamping, but they wash up pretty well…and hey!
 Inky fingers are the sign of a happy stamper!
 I wear them as a badge of honor.

 Midnight is an archival dye ink, is permanent and is safe for watercoloring and for using alcohol ink markers.
 Midnight will stain your stamps – so press lightly so the ink only gets on the positive of the stamp and not in the nooks and crannies.